Integrated Homelessness and Addictions Response Centre

 How we got here

 Community members asked for one shared picture of what is happening.
-These focus areas ground the work happening inside the collaboration portal.
+These focus areas now guide the support plans inside STEVI, the secure IHARC portal used by clients and outreach partners—not a public forum.

 How we got here